netanel094/Computer-security/README.md

 4. Run the command `npm install` to install the required dependencies.
 5. Set up a MySQL database and update the database configuration settings in the project files.
 6. Run the command `npm run dev` to start the development server.
-7. Access the secured website at `https://localhost:8080` and the unsecured website at `https://localhost:8081`.
+7. Access the secured website at `SequredQ branch` and the unsecured website at `notSecuredNew branch`.

 Note: The front-end of both websites is powered by Vite, a fast and lightweight development server.
 Vite optimizes the build process and provides a seamless development experience.